HTTPArchive/almanac.httparchive.org/src/content/en/2019/mobile-web.md

   )
 }}

-For colorblindness stats for other demographics, see [this paper](https://web.archive.org/web/20180304115406/http://www.allpsych.uni-giessen.de/karl/colbook/sharpe.pdf).
+For colorblindness stats for other demographics, see <a hreflang="en" href="https://web.archive.org/web/20180304115406/http://www.allpsych.uni-giessen.de/karl/colbook/sharpe.pdf">this paper</a>.

 ### Font size